ashtyn3/Zi/README.md

 ## Binding Data

 Two databases can binded or connected together using the bind action.
-Binding takes a key, which references another database it will use the data from the other database and store as the value of that key.
+Binding takes a key, which references another database it will use the data from the other database every time you make a query to that key.